 Most oils have a smoke point of at least 400° F, so you may be safe without even knowing it.
 However, you should still know the smoke point of your oil.
 But things such as butter and a lot of unrefined oils will have smoke points closer to 300° F. Overall, as long as you're aware of your oil's smoke points, you're likely to be just fine.

-How Food affects Temperature
+How Food Effects Temperature

-Sometimes the affect that food has on temperature can be understated.
+Sometimes the effect that food has on temperature can be understated.
 For example, lets say you set your deep fryer to 375°F. Once it's ready, you put in a very full basket of frozen french fries.
 Because you put in a lot of frozen food into the deep fryer at once, the temperature will surely drop at least 25° and may produce less than ideal results depending on how long it takes for the deep fryer to recover.

 One tip many people use when deep frying is that they'll raise the initial temperature.
 So if they usually deep fry something at 360° F, they'll start the deep fryer up at 375°F. As the food gets put into the fryer and the temperature drops a bit, they'll lower the temperature back down to 360°F. Ideally when this happens, the temperature never fluctuates too much and stays around 360° throughout the cooking process.

 Lastly, because we know the colder the food, the bigger increase of temperature drop, it's always smart to try and allow a lot of your fresh food to reach temperatures closer to room temp before you begin deep frying.

 By now, hopefully you have a grasp of things to consider when choosing your temperature as you deep fry.
 It'll always be important knowing the limits of your oil, deep fryer, and the food you choose to deep fry.
 If you're aware, you should be able to make an educated decision to produce the crispiest and tastiest deep fried food possible.